Skip to content

 Unused files

+The first thing we’re looking at is unused files, since the positive effect of getting those right trickles down into the other issue types as well.
 Files are reported as unused if they are in the set of project files, but not in the set of files resolved from the entry files:

 unused files = project files - (entry files + resolved files)